 NDMs are characterized by parameters related to table sizes or optional functionality.
 The NDM framework allows for implementations to have a range of flexibility in their parameters.
 Some implementations may have no flexibility; others will allow some adjustment of parameters at the time the OFCP associates the NDM with a logical switch.
-NDM implementations that support parameter adjustment should (?) also offer an RPC mechanism to allow the OFCP and the capable (?) switch to determine the parameters in a specific situation.
+NDM implementations that support parameter adjustment should also offer an RPC mechanism to allow the OFCP and the capable switch to determine the parameters in a specific situation.

 The optional NDM manageability feature must support the following requirements: